 100% of the timberlands we own or manage in the US and Canada are certified to the SFI Forest Management standard.
 Being certified to the SFI® Forest Management standard means we have to meet the 101 indicators specified in the standard.
 These indicators cover the whole range of activities that make up sustainable forest management: calculating sustainable harvest levels, reforesting after harvest, supporting research, utilizing qualified and trained loggers, and protecting water quality, forests of exceptional conservation value and wildlife habitat.
 Each year, a third-party auditor visits our forests and our offices to verify our practices are living up to the requirements of the standard we also conduct our own internal audits to drive continual improvement.

-In 2020 to maintain and improve our third party certification.
-We conducted 7 internal audits and 5 external audits across our forest management operations in both the United States and Canada.
-These audits identified a total of 21 findings (best practices, opportunities for improvement and minor non-conformances).
+In 2021 to maintain and improve our third party certification.
+We conducted 9 internal audits and 6 external audits across our forest management operations in both the United States and Canada.
+These audits identified a total of 51 findings (best practices, opportunities for improvement and minor non-conformances).
+With the release of the new 2022 SFI Forest Management standard we have a plan in place to bring our operating into conformance with the new standard requirements by the end of 2022.